-During this major, four-month rotation, each intern is exposed to the psychological services provided to inmates receiving medical care.
+Medical/Surgical Unit: Each intern is exposed to the psychological services provided to inmates receiving medical care.
 Interns on this rotation will work in the medical hospital, consulting with medical and unit staff regarding treatment.
 They will develop skills in consulting with physicians on the mental health issues related to a wide variety of physical diagnoses.
 They will have an opportunity to lead or co-lead special needs groups, such as medical support groups for dialysis and immune-compromised patients.
 Interns will participate in interdisciplinary team meetings with professionals from medical specialties.
 Additionally, interns will provide brief interventions for patients in a clinic setting, although some of those cases become long-term therapy cases.
-Interns will have an opportunity to work with a variety of behavioral medicine issues which may include pain management, stress reduction, AIDS and

-HIV status counseling, and dialysis.
+Interns will have an opportunity to work with a variety of behavioral medicine issues which may include pain management, stress reduction, AIDS and HIV status counseling, and dialysis.
 The rotation includes periodic opportunity for developing skill in organ transplant evaluations and evaluation of patient readiness for interferon treatment for Hepatitis C. Interns participate in brief assessments for a wide range of presenting problems, including dementia, traumatic brain injuries, and other types of neuropathology encountered in a hospital setting.

-Work Cadre Unit

-The U.S. Medical Center houses approximately 415 low security inmates who are assigned to the Work Cadre Unit.
+Work Cadre Unit: Each intern works with low security inmates who are assigned to the Work Cadre Unit.
 A portion of these inmates have pressing medical issues but none have severely unstable mental health problems.
 Their needs and concerns are similar to other low security inmates in other federal institutions and range from adjustment reactions to substance abuse to schizophrenia.
 In many ways, this part of the internship resembles an outpatient clinic.
-This work is a minor, three-month rotation.
-Each intern works eight to ten hours per week in this area.